-Splash, climb, touch, explore, trade, play, pretend and slide into adventures at the new Rita (Fredenhagen) and John Harvard Early Learning Playscape, designed for children ages 2 through 7.
-The Playscape’s playground and splash pad provide opportunities for early childhood physical, imaginative and social development while promoting increased connections to the natural environment, local history and community engagement.
+Nestled in a replica of a wooden fort, the Harvard Early Learning Playscape is designed for children ages 2 through 7 to explore the outdoors in a setting created just for them.
+The Playscape playground and splash pad provide opportunities for early childhood physical, imaginative and social development while promoting increased connections to the natural environment, local history and community engagement.

 The Playscape has a replica covered wagon.
 Covered wagons were the moving vans of the 19th century.
 Many settlers came to this part of the country in wagons like this one.
 Often, the wagon would be piled high with all the possessions that a family owned.
 Climb aboard our wagon for a great photo opportunity!